How to Drain a Small Amount of Engine Oil

 Can You Drain a Small Amount of Oil?

-If your car is low on oil, you may be tempted to just drain out a small amount.
-After all, it can’t hurt to get rid of some of the old, dirty oil, right?
+If your car is low on oil, you may be tempted to drain out a small amount.
+After all, it can’t hurt to get rid of some of the old, dirty oil.
 Wrong.

 Draining only a small amount of oil from your car can do more harm than good.
-Here’s why: When you drain oil from your car, you’re not just getting rid of the used, dirty oil.
-You’re also losing important additives that help keep your engine clean and running smoothly.
+Here’s why: When you drain oil from your vehicle, you’re not just getting rid of the used, dirty oil.
+You’re also losing essential additives that help keep your engine clean and running smoothly.

-These additives are key to keeping your engine protected from wear and tear, and without them, your engine will start to break down faster.
-Not sure how much oil you should be draining?
+These additives are crucial in protecting your engine from wear and tear, and without them, your engine will begin to break down more quickly.
+Not sure how much oil to drain?
 It’s best to err on the side of caution and drain all of the oil when it’s time for an oil change.

 This will ensure that your engine gets all the protection it needs to stay healthy and running well for years to come.